WOTHI-THABO-SOZWANA/Excel-File/README.md

-1. Introduction:
+🧭 Introduction:
-  This report analyzes a dataset of movies to assess their profitability.
-The analysis focuses on key metrics such as profit margin, profit/loss, and their distribution across different genres.
+  This report explores the profitability of movies released between 2012 and 2016.
+The analysis covers key metrics such as profit, return on investment (ROI), and distribution across genres, directors, and actors.
+The goal is to identify trends and insights that  highlight what contributes to box office success.

-2. Data Analysis
+🔍 Data Preparation:
-   First changed the raw data and used the "Text to column" to turn the data into a more readable state.
-Checked for missing values in any columns, especially those crucial for analysis (e.g., Title, Release Date, Genre, Budget, Revenue).
-Made sure that data types are correct (e.g., dates as dates, numbers as numbers).
-Looked for inconsistencies in data formats, units, and/or categories (e.g., different date formats, currency symbols).
-Checked for any outliers.
-   Added two more columns named "Profit Made" and "ROI (Return on Investment)".
-Calculated PROFIT MADE by subtracting BUDGET from BOX OFFICE REVENUE, then calculated ROI by dividing PROFIT MADE by BUDGET, by calculating either PROFIT MADE or ROI, I discovered that 93 Movies did not make any profit during from BOX OFFICE.
-   Added another tab named "MOVIE SEARCH", there one can search for a movie title by either typing the key words or the whole movie title
-   Added another tab named "PIVOT TABLE" where there is sum summary of all the movie budget and profits made from each year( Quartely too)
-   Added another tab named "GENRE" where I calculated how much money each genre made during the years 2012-2016 and then plotted the graphs of each genre from both genre 1 and 2.
-The most released genre between the years 2012-2016 was COMEDY.
-   Added another tab named "DIRECTORS", where there is a list of all movie directors from the years 2012-2016, and how many movies they directed during 2012-2016.
-There was one director that directed most movies in the years 2012-2016 whom was DAVID AYER.
-There were 445 directors in 2012-2016 in total.
-   Added another tab named "ACTORS" where there a names of all the movie actors from the years 2012-2016 and how many movies they stared in.
-Upon searching that, it was discovered that there were two actors with the highest movies that they stared in, namely CHRIS HEMSWORTH and LIAM NEESON with a record of 9 movies.
-There was a total of 1371 actors in the years 2012-2016.
+  1. Converted raw data using "Text to Columns" for better readability.
+  2. Verified and cleaned missing values in key columns: Title, Release Date, Genre, Budget, and Revenue.
+  3. Ensured correct data types: dates formatted as dates, numeric fields as numbers.
+  4. Standardized formats and units (e.g., removed currency symbols, unified date formats).
+  5. Identified and reviewed outliers for relevance and impact.

+📊 Metric Calculations
+  1. Added "Profit Made" column: Profit Made = Box Office Revenue - Budget
+  2. Added "Return on Investment (ROI)" column: ROI = Profit Made/Budget
+  3. Found that 93 movies did not make a profit based on box office data.

+🧵 Interactive Tabs Summary:
+  1. A searchable tab where users can find movies by typing keywords or full titles.
+  2. Provides a year-by-year and quarterly summary of total budgets and profits.
+  3. Calculated total earnings per genre across Genre 1 and Genre 2 fields.
+  4. Plotted graphs to visualize profitability trends.
+  5. Comedy was the most released genre during this period.
+  6. Listed all directors and the number of movies they directed (2012–2016).
+      David Ayer emerged as the most prolific, directing the most movies.
+Total number of directors: 445
+  7. Listed all actors and their movie counts.
+      Chris Hemsworth and Liam Neeson starred in the most films (9 each).
+Total number of actors: 1,371
-   Added another tab "MOVIES BY YEAR" where the list of movies are sorted out by their release year
+  8. Organized movies by their release year for chronological browsing.

+🧠 Conclusion:
+    This analysis uncovers key profitability drivers in the film industry, showing how genre popularity, star power, and directorial output impact box office performance.
+The interactive tabs provide accessible ways to explore trends and dig deeper into the data.